 How are aggressive driving and road rage different?

 Road rage occurs when there is intent to produce bodily harm to someone else.
 A driver engaging in road rage may use his vehicle as a weapon or use something else in the car to harm the other person.
 According to the American Safety Council, over one-third of road rage cases involve firearms.
-Road rage is considered a criminal offense due to the intentional nature of the attack and is taken very seriously by law enforcement.
+Road rage is considered a criminal offense due to the attack’s intentional nature and is taken very seriously by law enforcement.
 While equally uncalled for, aggressive driving is a much milder form of driving and is usually limited to a small incident, not resulting in damage.

 How have New Jersey road rage laws changed?